Peter Leeds Penny Stocks Facebook

 Again, this depends on your own motivations and objectives.
 We do not see any need for U.S. investors to look overseas for penny stocks, unless they have some compelling reason to do so.

-Why does a stock get halted, and what does it mean?
+Why does a penny stock get halted, and what does it mean?

-A stock can be halted either voluntarily by the company itself, if they have some significant news to release that may impact the share price, or by the parent exchange due to negative reasons like failing to provide required data to the exchange, or failure to meet listing requirements.
+A penny stock can be halted either voluntarily by the company itself, if they have some significant news to release that may impact the share price, or by the parent exchange due to reasons like failing to provide required data to the exchange, or failure to meet the listing requirements.

-When a stock is halted you will be unable to trade shares.
-Often, if the halt is for the release and dissemination of a news item, the stock will start trading again at a different price (higher or lower accordingly) than it was at when trading was interrupted.
-Stocks can stay halted for a matter of hours, or for several days.
+When a penny stock is halted, you will be unable to trade the shares.
+Often, if the halt is for the release and dissemination of a news item, the penny stock will start trading again at a different price (higher or lower accordingly) than it was at when trading was interrupted.
+Penny stocks can stay halted for a matter of hours, or for several days.
 In some cases, especially if the news is very bad, the stock may remain halted for weeks, or never resume trading at all.

-You can review my explanation of halted stocks in this bonus section of Understanding Penny Stocks.
+You can review my deeper explanation of halted penny stocks in this section, called Halts and Delistings.